I Miss Movies. That’s How I Know Awareness Has Changed.

 This is why I keep coming back to an idea that media strategist Even Shapiro describes as the affinity economy (ESHAP, Media War & Peace).

 His position is that people are shifting away from scale-for-scale’s-sake in a move toward finding more connection, relevance, and belonging.
-Awareness isn’t being created by volume here — it’s being created by fit.
+Awareness isn’t being created by volume here, it’s being created by fit.
 Out in the real world, I’m seeing this trend come to life in social communities curated around values and behaviors vs roles.
-For example, I’m going on a LA Tech Walk to meet other people interested in AI that live in my neighborhood and am thinking about joining Dog PPL – a hybrid park, café, bar, and lounge for people who want to hang out with their canines.
+For example, I’m going on a LA Tech Walk to meet other people interested in AI that live in my neighborhood and am thinking about joining Dog PPL, a hybrid park, café, bar, and lounge for people who want to hang out with their canines.
 (I’m even willing to drive to a different part of LA to check it out.
 IYKYK.)
-This highlights a broader cultural signal: in an environment this crowded, awareness is no longer being created by being louder or more frequent — it’s created when something feels like it is for you.
-Put another way, when something aligns with your interests, your identity, or the way you see the world, it cuts through in a way repetition alone never will.
+This highlights a broader cultural signal: in an environment this crowded, awareness is no longer being created by being louder or more frequent.
+It’s created when something feels like it is for you.
+Put another way, when something aligns with your interests, your identity, or the way you see the world, it cuts through the noise in a way repetition alone never will.

 For brands, this changes the work.
 If awareness is earned through affinity, then clarity and relevance matters more than coverage.
 People don’t connect with everything — they connect with people, places, and things that reflect something they already care about.
 That means ‘brand marketing’ can’t be an afterthought layered on top of distribution.
 It has to do the orienting work up front: what something is, who it’s for, and why it exists.
 Technology can amplify that signal — or flatten it entirely — depending on whether it’s used to express a point of view or simply to scale output, and purpose now matters in a very practical way.
 It means more than a price, slogan, or positioning exercise.